 Manual data entry is very susceptible to errors.
 It is very easy to put a wrong number or date, or to forget an entry.
 Even minor errors will mean your books won’t balance and you can spend a lot of valuable time trying to figure out where the problem is.
 It is also very easy to forget when the payment of suppliers is due, or for unpaid invoices to slip by unnoticed.
 Accounting software stores everything electronically and data is far easier to locate and cross-check.

 You can view a quick overview of accounts payable and receivable, or examine finer details of which bills have been paid and which are outstanding.
 You can group them by date, customer, or other criteria you choose.

 Software such as Xero can even automatically chase outstanding payments with automated reminders.
-You can set how often reminders are sent out, and with a few clicks you can check if your customer has seen the invoice and if it has been paid.
+You can set how often reminders are sent out, and with a few clicks, you can check if your customer has seen the invoice and if it has been paid.
 Accounting software can also sync with your bank accounts so you can easily check any transactions owing.

-With the click of a button you can also analyse the state of your business’s finances with real time data.
+With the click of a button, you can also analyse the state of your business’s finances with real time data.
 You can generate reports, check balance sheet summaries, and view accounts receivable and payable at any given time to monitor how your business is doing.
-With MYOB you can create reports that span years, quarters or weeks or specify date ranges so you can spot trends.
+With MYOB you can create reports that span years, quarters or weeks or specific date ranges so you can spot trends.
 This information will help you to make informed decisions about any changes you may need to make in the running of your business.
 Noticing trends early is a great asset.